arbor-sim/arbor/doc/tutorial/reading_external_fields.rst

 a shared memory segment, using a network connection to obtain values from external sources, and many more.
 The largest hurdle here is the synchronisation between Arbor and the external data source.

+It might be prudent to note that this approach will be slow, both in terms of setup and execution.
+We are explicitly adding one point process to each segment and setting its coordinates.
+Also, technically, setting both proximal and distal coordinates is redundant as segments (mostly) share their endpoints.
+The way the simulation is set up, the time is stepped at the granularity of the electric field evolution.
+We would much rather use asynchronous simulations and a lightweight signalling mechanism.

 References and Remarks
 ----------------------